sujitojha1/AgenticAI_Hybrid_Planning/README.md

 **Objective** is to outline the architecture as diagram, develop heuritstics, refine the decision prompt and test the code with several examples.

 ## High Level Plan
+- [ ] Setup the code base from existing architecture from class, python packages, run few examples
+- [ ]
+- [ ] Post a video in youtube, link :